Mrnice98/BossingInfo/README.md

     - Add auto pause upon log out
     - numerous backend changes to better optimize code

+- **Version 1.4**
+    - Add boss-info logging.
+    - Add boss-info lookup panel, allows you to check your boss info overtime.
+    - Revamp of the kcIdentification system.
+    - numerous backend changes to better optimize code

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Description of how the plugin works: **Re Write Needed**